UAbhati/To_Do_list/README.md

 # To_Do_list
-To Do list maked using Javascript, HTML and CSS
+To Do list made using Javascript, HTML and CSS